Modify the PC model we covered in lectures to allow for the simulation of a stagflation-type episode in the economy

 These are some relative examples of this phenomenon:

-American firm, Countrywide Financial suffered a bank run as a consequence of the subprime mortgage crisis.
+In early August 2007, the American firm, Countrywide Financial suffered a bank run as a consequence of the subprime mortgage crisis.
 On 13 September 2007, the British bank Northern Rock arranged an emergency loan facility from the Bank of England, which it claimed was the result of short-term liquidity problems.
 The bank's defenders claimed its cash shortage was the result of over-exposure to the failing US sub-prime mortgage market, while its critics argued that it was the result of NR's own careless lending practices..
 A run began the following day, Friday, with reports of its internet banking site being overloaded, and long queues outside branches that day, Saturday morning and the following Monday.
 News reports on 17 September stated that an estimated £2 billion GBP of retail deposits had been withdrawn by customers since the bank had applied for emergency funds.

 Later that day the Chancellor of the Exchequer, Alastair Darling, announced that the Treasury would guarantee all currently deposited savings held with Northern Rock, exceeding the pre-existing capped guarantee of £31,700 per depositor per institution offered by the Financial Services Compensation Scheme.
 This had the effect of ending the run.